davidgasquez/handbook/content/quotes.md

 - We have two lives, and the second begins when we realize we only have one.
 Confucius.
 - Civilization advances by extending the number of important operations which we can perform without thinking of them.
 Alfred North Whitehead.
 - That which can be destroyed by the truth should be.
 P.C.
 Hodgell.
+- The past is a foreign country, they do things differently there.
+Leslie Poles Hartley.

 ## External Lists